Introduction & Vision

 All of our software is free, and available under a recognised open source BSD software license, and all comes with the commercial backing of our company.
 In addition, our open source community and public documentation ensure a vibrant and global pool of developers and suppliers, or your own internal resources, can make effective use of our software.

 Common Web Platform

 The Common Web Platform is a Platform as a Service offering for delivering New Zealand government websites.
 SilverStripe Ltd is under contract to Department of Internal Affairs to provide the platform.
-The platform was announced in February 2013 and will be available by mid 2013.
+The platform was launched in September 2013.

 The platform includes:

 - A managed hosting infrastructure jointly provided by Revera and SilverStripe, including backups and disaster recovery.

 - SilverStripe CMS, tailored and enhanced for New Zealand Government use.

 - Templates and modules to quickly build websites.

 - The facility for agencies and their suppliers to fully customise website design and features, and CMS functionality.

 - A source code management and sharing platform.